 We enjoyed reading about historical people, places, and events, and Stephen was even able to follow many of the detailed project instructions without much assistance from me (although I did have to spend a lot of time upfront printing out the projects!).

-And even though I may have been the one who put together the unit study review games, I usually didn’t win them, much to my chagrin.
+And even though I may have been the one who put together the unit study review games, I usually didn’t win them.

-Lapbooking, paper crafts, and unit studies aren’t for everyone.
-Some kids don’t enjoy them.
-Some parents don’t enjoy them.
-But for our family, this was one of the things I actually did right as a home educator.
+Lapbooking, paper crafts, and unit studies aren’t for everyone, but for our family, this was one of the things I actually did right as a home educator.

 If you’re struggling with doubt, remember that homeschooling is something you can customize for your own family.
-Whether you enjoy unit studies or crafts or Montessori or a stricter Charlotte Mason approach doesn’t mean you aren’t providing a solid classical education.
+Whether you enjoy unit studies or crafts or Montessori or a Charlotte Mason approach doesn’t mean you aren’t providing a solid classical education.
 How so?
-Well, you can teach your children the art of grammar-gathering and memorization (art of grammar), the art of asking questions, reasoning, and processing information (the art of dialectic), and the art of eloquent expression (the art of rhetoric) in the midst of other activities your family enjoys.
+Well, you can teach your children the art of information-gathering, naming, storytelling, and memorization (art of grammar), the art of asking questions, reasoning, and processing information (the art of dialectic), and the art of eloquent expression (the art of rhetoric) in the midst of other activities your family enjoys.
 So it’s not one or the other.
 All of these other methods can fit within the goals of a classical education.
-I believe the creation of good and beautiful things brings a love for good and beautiful things.
-It builds virtue.
-I see it now in our oldest son.

-In the spring of 2012, I didn’t realize that the two unit studies we did (this one and the World War II Unit Study) would be such a springboard for future discussion.
+In the spring of 2012, I didn’t realize that the two unit studies we did (Industrial Revolution through the Great Depression and the World War II Unit Study) would be such a springboard for future discussion.
 I didn’t realize these would spur within our children such a fascination with history.
 And much to my surprise, Stephen recently asked if we could complete some new Homeschool in the Woods studies this year.

 Mom, I may not be able to to fit it in with my Challenge work right now, but maybe we can do a study in our spare time.
 Maybe even over summer?

 Really, I thought he might have outgrown these by now, but I was wrong.
-He’s now planning to lead his younger brothers in the Artists Activity Pak this semester and the New World Explorers and Colonial Life Studies later this year.
-They are all quite excited about our upcoming learning adventures!
+Last year he led his younger brothers in the Artists Activity Pak, the New World Explorers study and the Colonial Life Study.
+Take a look at our children working through these studies below: